Navigation

 7, 9, 13

-Develop smart grids to encourage the electrification of consumption, and increase the capacity of Trieste's electricity grid to receive and manage energy from renewable sources.
-7, 9
+Development of smart grids to support the electrification of consumption, and increase of the capacity of electricity grids to receive and manage energy from renewable sources:

 Climate change mitigation